-The linux target performs the build for the selected Linux Kernel.
-Although Kernel versions 2.0, 2.4 and 2.6 are supported in uClinux-dist, Atmark Techno, Inc. products currently only support Linux Kernel 2.4.
+The linux target performs the build for the selected Linux kernel.
+Although kernel versions 2.0, 2.4 and 2.6 are supported in atmark-dist, Atmark Techno products currently only support Linux Kernel 2.4.

 While VENDOR_TOPDIRS can be specified by config.arch in the product directory, it seems that not many products do in fact specify this directory.
-Many products that do specify VENDOR_TOPDIRS specify a directory named boot.
-Atmark Techno, Inc products do not use this variable.
+Some products that do specify VENDOR_TOPDIRS specify a directory named boot.
+Atmark Techno products do not use this variable.